Halvinn/Twitter-Dog-Ratings/README.md

 ## Data Wrangling Project

 Gather data from different sources using a variety of methods.
-Assess and clean the data to prepare it for deeper analysis and finally visualize a few interesting insights in the data.
+Assess and clean the data to prepare it for deeper analysis, and finally visualize a few interesting insights in the data.
 Work done in jupyter notebooks using Python

 ### Data acquisition and cleaning